DiUS/rpi-stereo-cam-stream/raspbian/README_Raspbian_gpsd_ntpd.md

 # Enabling UART based GPS receiver and getting ntpd to sync from it

 The UART based GPS receiver referenced in this guide is the [PA6H (MTK3339) GPS module](http://www.adafruit.com/products/790).
 There is a [breakout module](http://www.adafruit.com/product/746) version for development.
-The built-in antenna is quite weak and may have difficulty getting a GPS lock.
+The built-in antenna is quite weak and may have difficulty getting a GPS lock indoor.
 I highly recommend getting an [active antenna](http://www.adafruit.com/product/960) and the [adapter](http://www.adafruit.com/product/851) to ease indoor testing.

 ### Disable UART from raspi-config
 ```